mduft/rex/README.md

 Used & bundled third party libraries
 ====================================

-The following libraries are used (and re-packed into the final JAR).
+The following libraries are used.
 Please see their respective licenses for more information.

  * jopt-simple-4.6.jar          (--jopt-simple)
  * slf4j-api-1.7.6.jar          (SLF4J API)